HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/index.md

 title: Software licensing portals
 ---

-# Download and install HCL Digital Experience from a software licensing portal
+# Downloading and installing HCL DX from a software licensing portal

-!!! important
-    HCL Digital Experience software is now available via the new [My HCLSoftware](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0109011) portal, in parallel to the existing [HCL Software License Portal](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344) (delivered via FlexNet).
+HCL Digital Experience (DX) software is now available through the new [My HCLSoftware](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0109011){target="_blank"} portal, in parallel to the existing [HCL Software License Portal](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344){target="_blank"} delivered in FlexNet.

-For a period of time, the HCL Digital Experience software will be available from both locations.
+For a period of time, the DX software will be available from both locations.
 Existing customers can continue to use the original FlexNet-hosted portal for a period of time but should plan on converting to the new My HCLSoftware portal, ideally prior to July 2025.
-See instructions in [Migrating from FlexNet to MyHCL Software]() for details of the conversion process.
+See instructions in [Migrating from FlexNet to MyHCL Software]()<!--no link--> for details of the conversion process.

-New customers, or those with new deployments, should register at the My HCLSoftware portal and download their entitled HCL Digital Experience packages there to avoid any need to convert later.
+New customers, or those with new deployments, must register at the My HCLSoftware portal and download their entitled HCL DX packages there to avoid any need to convert later.

-Co-packaged software is identified in HCL Digital Experience 9.5 download documents, which are available in your entitlements on the [HCL Software License and Download Portal](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344).
+Co-packaged software is identified in HCL DX 9.5 download documents, which are available in your entitlements in the [HCL Software License and Download Portal](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344){target="_blank"}.

 ## Getting the software

-Product software can be accessed from the [HCL Software Licensing Portal](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344){:target="_blank"}.
+You can access product software from the [HCL Software Licensing Portal](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344){:target="_blank"}.
 For more guidance, see the [Step-by-step guide on downloading HCL Digital Experience products](../../../guide_me/tutorials/access-software/register-for-access.md){:target="_blank"} and watch the video tutorial about [How to download HCL Digital Experience Software from the License Server](https://youtu.be/ze0ZhLlXwfU){:target="_blank"}.

 HCL Digital Experience V9.5 for deployment to Kubernetes environments can be accessed via Helm charts in the [HCL Harbor repository](https://hclcr.io/account/sign-in?redirect_url=/harbor/projects){:target="_blank"}.
 Customers with credentials to access entitled software in the HCL Software Licensing Portal can apply those credentials to optionally access the Docker components of Digital Experience v9.5 releases.
 For more information, see [Access and Deploy DX 9.5 Docker components from HCL Harbor](../harbor_container_registry.md) for more information.